Health Indicator Report of Hepatitis A Infections

 U.S. Target: 0.3 cases per 100,000 population

 Other ObjectivesUtah's 42 Community Health Indicators

 Available ServicesPublic health clinics and private provider offices offer vaccine for adults, adolescents, and children in their communities.
-For general information about immunizations please call the state Immunization Program at 1-800-275-0659, or visit us at our website: www.immunize-utah.org.
+For general information about immunizations please call the Utah Department of Health Immunization Program at 1-800-275-0659, or visit [http://www.immunize-utah.org].